NickReinlein/GilGoblin/README.md

 ## Summary

 GilGoblin is a REST API for FFXIV, written in C#.
-It calculates the most profitable items to craft based on market prices, vendor prices and crafting component costs.
-It stores the data in a Postgres database.
-The prices are refreshed by calling an API endpoint (admin process).
-The eventual goal is to have a website using this API's endpoints to display the top crafts for each crafting profession (specific to user-selected world)
+It calculates the most profitable items to craft based on current market prices, vendor prices and crafting component costs.
+It stores recent prices in a local SQLite database.
+The prices are refreshed by a background service.

+The long-term goal is to have a website using this API's endpoints to display the top crafts for each crafting profession (specific to the user-selected world)

 Eventually, features will includes the following:
 * Getting the vendor cost, if available via vendor
 * Getting the recipe to craft if the item can be crafted
 * Calculating the cost to craft from the components, based on the recipe in the previous step